ComputerScienceHouse/HackRack/README.md

 #### Hardware
 - [ ] What will we be working with here?
-- [ ] Remove or block RJ45 jacks in that room
+- [ ] Cover RJ45 jacks in that room
 - [ ] Locked or open rack?
 Depends on the level of trust and whether we want physical or virtual networking.
 If physical we should get NICs with >4 ports

 #### Software